Model audit: Competitive dialogue for PPPs

-Procurement of public-private projects is often undertaken under a competitive dialogue regime.
+Procurement of public–private partnership projects is often undertaken under a competitive dialogue regime.
 This requires bidders to commit earlier in the process, and the implication of not identifying errors in a financial model at any early stage could be that a bidder is unable to rectify the error.

 As a result, financial models are being checked earlier in the bid process, not just at financial close – these are known as pre-preferred bidder reviews.
 In some cases, these will have almost the same scope as a financial close model audit (but with documentation review limited as this will still be being drafted), but in other cases, the pre-preferred bidder review will be limited to an agreed scope of procedures with the objective of maximizing risk mitigation whilst minimizing the fee.
 The benefits of a pre-preferred bidder review is that it should lead to a reduced model audit fee at financial close.

 The introduction of this process to North America has been controversial.
-The City of Brampton, for instance, has faced lawsuits and controversy about use of the process.
+In Canada, the City of Brampton, for instance, has faced lawsuits and controversy about use of the process.

 Cost and duration

 A model audit may take between 1 and 5 weeks, but this does not include the time taken by the model author to rectify the errors identified by the model auditor.
 The fee is largely dependent upon the scope of review, the number and complexity of the unique formulae in the model, the volume and complexity of the documentation and the number of versions of the model/documentation to be reviewed.
 The cost will also depend on the seniority of staff undertaking the work.
-Planning of the model audit, as for a statutory audit, is vital to mitigating risk, and thus this needs to be undertaken by senior staff.
-In planning, the elements of the model audit should be allocated to staff with the appropriate level of experience, technical expertise (e.g. tax or accounting) and seniority.
-The senior staff needs to look at the big picture of the model to ensure that it makes sense as a whole.